 Integrating fillers such as glass or carbon fibers substantially increases tensile strength, impact resistance, and durability, ideal for critical applications like automotive parts and aerospace components.
 For example, fiber-filled engineering plastics deliver strength and reliability essential in demanding industrial conditions.

-Fillers significantly improve thermal resilience, allowing plastic components to withstand higher temperatures without deforming.
-Such enhanced thermal performance is crucial in applications such as automotive engine components, electrical housings, and electronic device casings produced through processes like ABS-PC injection molding.
+Fillers significantly enhance thermal resilience, enabling plastic components to withstand higher temperatures without deformation.
+Such enhanced thermal performance is crucial in applications such as automotive engine components, electrical housings, and electronic device casings, which are produced through processes like ABS-PC injection molding.

 Shrinkage and warping are persistent issues in molding processes.
 Fillers effectively mitigate these problems by reducing thermal expansion and contraction during cooling.
-This ensures greater dimensional accuracy, precision, and consistency than unfilled plastics, benefiting industries like consumer electronics.
+This ensures greater dimensional accuracy, precision, and consistency compared to unfilled plastics, benefiting industries such as consumer electronics.

 Incorporating fillers reduces reliance on costly base resins, significantly cutting material expenses without compromising performance.
-Cost efficiency is especially valuable in high-volume scenarios, such as consumer products and home appliance manufacturing, utilizing materials like filled polypropylene (PP).
+Cost efficiency is especially valuable in high-volume scenarios, such as consumer product and home appliance manufacturing, where materials like filled polypropylene (PP) are utilized.

 Selecting an optimal filler requires considering: